Aikido is transmitted I Shin den Shin

 O Sensei Morihei Ueshiba, the Founder of Aikido

 Morihei Ueshiba is the Founder of Aikido.
-He was born December 14, 1883 in Tanabe, in the Kumano area.
-He trained hard numerous years and received deep and precious teachings in martial arts and in the spiritual realm.
+He was born December 14, 1883, in Tanabe, in the Kumano area.
+He trained hard for numerous years and received deep and precious teachings in martial arts and in the spiritual realm.

-He died April 26, 1969.
+He died on April 26, 1969.
 His grave is now in Tanabe, in the Kojan-ji temple area.
-He received the name of Aiko no Mikoto (Kami of the shining love).
+After his death, he received the name of Aiko no Mikoto (Kami of the shining love).

 Michio Hikitsuchi Sensei